oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 This pattern is specifically common for *heterogeneous* APIs that offload the execution to another compute device such as a GPU.
 Usually devices are represented by *queues* or *streams* where the work can be submitted to.
-The main program then waits for completion of all work previoulsy submitted to a queue.
+The main program then waits for completion of all work previously submitted to a queue.

 ```
 work-queue q{/*initialization arguments*/};